Jbirch-Git/Jbirch-Homelab/Dynamic Routing Labs/OSPF/OSPF-Virtual-Link/Virtual-Link LAB.md

 ![R3-Neighbor-R1](Images/R3-Neighbor-R1.png)

 We can see the Virtual link ID of VL1 is used on R3, then following that checking the OSPF neighbors you can now see 1.1.1.1 is a neighbor.
-Important things to note from this show command are the cost as well as see how the network type is a Point to point network type.
+Important things to note from this are the cost as well as see how the network type is a Point to point network type.
+This means there is no DR or BDR election that happens on this network segment.

 Let's check the ospf database and Routing table.